Are Slip-and-Fall Cases Hard To Win?

 Retail workers are vulnerable to slip-and-fall accidents, according to the Centers for Disease Control and Prevention (CDC).
 Per the CDC, slip-and-fall accidents are the most common cause of injuries in retail stores.

-What Are Common Injuries in Slip-and-Fall Cases?
+What Are Common Injuries In Slip-And-Fall Cases?

 People who have suffered slip-and-fall accidents may sustain injuries, including hip fractures, bruises, broken bones, head injuries, and sprains, as well as temporary or permanent disability.

-Can You Win a Slip-and-Fall Case?
+Can You Pursue A Slip-And-Fall Case?

-Duty
+Duty Of Care

-Every property owner owes each of their guests or patrons a duty to exercise reasonable care to avoid dangers that will cause harm.
-“Reasonable care” means that every property owner must act as a reasonable property owner would under similar circumstances.
+Every property owner owes each of their guests or patrons a duty to exercise reasonable care to avoid dangers that will cause harm. โ€œReasonable careโ€ means that every property owner must act as a reasonable property owner would under similar circumstances.
 For example, a reasonable business owner will clean up a spill and place a warning sign around the area.

-Breach
+Breach Of Duty

 A property owner breaches their duty to their patrons and guests when they fail to act reasonably.